Bookmark the FeedLinksContact

 Engines on Expedition – Why is Diesel best?

-Many people see the diesel engined 4×4 as a superior vehicle, not least because the diesel engine’s strengths appeal more to driving in an off road or expedition environment.
-Certainly, most Land Rovers are diesel as standard, but why?
+Many people see the diesel engined 4x4 as a superior vehicle, not least because the diesel engine's strengths appeal more to driving in an off road, expedition environment.
+Most Land Rovers are diesel as standard, but why?
 This article is a run down on main strengths of diesel engines on expedition and what that means in the real world.

 Performance

-Diesels have most of their power or torque at low revs, wheres petrol engines get more power at higher revs.
+Diesels have most of their torque at low revs, wheres petrol engines get more torque at higher revs.
 This means that as you would think in a petrol car, the more you push the accelerator, the faster the car goes.
 However, in a diesel engine, the more revs you have, the more the power disappears so the use of gearing is more extensively needed to keep the engine in the optimum number of revs for more power.
+This is why Lorries have many more gears than a car has.

 Reliability

-Diesel engines are generally considered more reliable, as they are built more ruggedly to withstand higher compression ratios in the cylinders, and are seen to go over 250k miles.
+Diesel engines are generally considered more reliable, as they are built more robustly to withstand higher compression ratios in the cylinders, and can easily be seen to go over 250k miles if looked after.

 Cost

-Although the initial price of buying a diesel engine is more from the outset Litre for litre, they are considered to have better fuel consumption for a similar size petrol engine (although diesel fuel is currently more expensive in the UK).
+Although the initial price of buying a diesel engine is more from the outset Litre for litre, they are considered to have better fuel consumption for a similar size petrol engine.
+In the UK, diesel fuel is generally more expensive, in most parts of the world it is cheaper than petrol.

 Petrol engines run by the pistons in the engine compressing a mixture of petrol and air in the cylinders.
 A spark is produced at the optimum time which explodes the piston downwards, creating the driving force.
-A diesel engine differs as it has no spark to ignite the fuel, with the fuel igniting due to immense pressure and heat inside the cylinders.
+A diesel engine differs as it has no spark to ignite the fuel, ignotion occurring due to immense pressure and heat inside the cylinders.

-If a battery goes flat in a diesel, it’s not a deathknell of hopelessness.
-Diesels don’t require a spark to ignite their fuel, so no electronics are actually needed to run the engine.
-In a Land Rover, even a faint glimmer of amps from the battery is enough to open the fuel solenoid so that a good push, tow or roll downhill will get the engine going.
+If a battery goes flat in a diesel, it's not a deathknell of hopelessness.
+Diesels don't require a electricity to ignite their fuel, even a faint glimmer of amps from the battery is enough to open the fuel solenoid so that a good push, tow or roll downhill will get the engine going in gear.

-It’s also important to note than if wading in deep water is encountered, then the engine won’t cut out from having shorted electrics.
-The engine can essentially run underwater, as long as it can breathe through a raised air intake.
+This means it has strength when wading in deep water, as the engine won't cut out from having shorted electrics.
+The engine can essentially run underwater, as long as it can breathe through a raised air intake and the exhaust can escape.

 Fire risk

-If you happen to be camping out in the bush, carrying diesel in jerry cans poses less of a fire hazard than petrol does.
+If you happen to be camping out in the bush, carrying diesel in jerry cans poses less of a fire hazard than petrol does due to not being volatile.

 Fuel Availability